 Climate change is driving our planet’s surge in hurricanes, wildfires, deluges and droughts.
 It is a new environment of extremes, where mold, pollen and pollution proliferate.
 And who feels the direct health effects, those with allergies and asthma.

-The Merck ‘Allergy Relief House’ is making its way across Canada, setting up shop in public locations to educate, offer
+The Merck ‘Allergy Relief House’ is making its way across Canada, setting up shop in public locations to educate allergy sufferers on ways to combat their symptoms.

 For too long, students with asthma and allergies have suffered with